JDuchniewicz/de0-nano-soc-starter/README.md

 ### Testing
 For the testing purposes, the target needs to be running and be tethered using the Ethernet cable to the host.
-The `bpfcap_fpga` Express Data Path program has to be loaded:
+The `bpfcap_fpga` eXpress Data Path program has to be loaded:
+`ip link set dev eth0 xdpgeneric obj simple.o sec simple` where `simple.o` is our XDP program we cross-compiled on host.

+From now on it will be capturing the packets to the pre-reserved memory zone accesible from the kernel or any other user of the SDRAM onboard the target board.

+Then, some traffic can be put onto the Ethernet link to test if the capturing is working properly:
+`ping -s 1024 -c 100 -i 0.2 192.168.2.21` where `-s` regulates the size of packets being sent, `-c` is the number of consecutive packets we would like to dump and `-i` is the interval in seconds to wait between packet transfers.

+To see detailed trace logs with timestamps and debug information be sure to enable the `tracefs` subsystem in kernel:
+`mount -t tracefs tracefs /sys/kernel/tracing`

+You can view its contents with `cat`:
+`cat /sys/kernel/tracing/trace > trace.log`

+The power was measured with a regular in-socket power meter, but depending on your needs you might want to use something more accurate.

 ### Implementation details
 The details concerning implementation of the FPGA part can be seen in the [bpcap_fpga](https://github.com/JDuchniewicz/fpga-tcpdump).
 Similarly, refer to [bpfcap_fpga_sw](https://github.com/JDuchniewicz/fpga-tcpdump-sw) for more information on how patch the kernel drivers and how to compile the software part.
 Ultimately, the [thesis](https://jduchniewicz.com/FPGA-capture.pdf) contains most complete descriptions about the project.

 ### Results